Skip to main content

 gcp-storage-bucket

-Cloud Storage buckets can emit object-change notifications to Pub/Sub topics.
-Subscriptions that listen to such topics are therefore operationally coupled to the originating bucket.
-Overmind links the subscription to the relevant gcp-storage-bucket so you can trace the flow of change events from storage to message consumers.
+Cloud Storage buckets can emit object-change notifications to a Pub/Sub topic.
+If the subscription listens to such a topic, it is indirectly linked to the bucket that generated the events, allowing you to trace the flow from storage changes to message consumption.